joagre/bespoke/README.md

 B3S is not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.

-The B3S client Web app will be wrapped into native an Android app to make it effortless to sync content in the background just by passing near a B3S server instance.
-You'll also be able to interact with B3S offline, with syncing handled automatically when reconnected.
+An end-user can keep a personal B3S device on his/her person and it will automatically sync with any previously known B3S which comes into range.
+This way, the end-user can interact with B3S devices offline and let the devices later sync in the background.

 ## Why?